DIY Exploding Valentines Box!

-I am in the Valentine spirit….BIG TIME!!!
-I am going to create a DIY Retro Valentine Exploding Box filled with Candy for our Mixed Media DIY.
-I stumbled upon the over the moon cute Retro Valentine collections here on The Graphics Fairy – 9 Retro Valentines with Animals and 12 Colorful Retro Valentines with Children.
+I am in the Valentine spirit….BIG TIME!!
+I am going to create a DIY Exploding Valentines Box filled with Candy for this week’s tutorial.
+I stumbled upon the over the moon cute Retro Valentine collections here on The Graphics Fairy – Retro Valentines with Animals and Colorful Retro Valentines with Children.
 It took me straight back to my childhood exchanging Valentines with classmates.
 I loved to make and decorate an old shoe box to capture my Valentines.
 It was such an exciting time for me.
 I love these old cards and the warm, happy greetings.

 What is an Exploding Box?